Being hungry means more than just missing a meal. It’s a debilitating crisis that has more than 700 million people in its grip.

 Many hungry people live in countries with food surpluses, not food shortages.

 The issue, largely, is that the people who need food the most simply don’t have steady access to it.

-In the hungriest countries, families struggle to get the food they need because of several endemic issues: lack of infrastructure like roads and storage facilities; frequent war and displacement; overwhelming dependence on livelihoods, like farming, that are disrupted by natural disaster or climate change; and chronic poverty.
+In the hungriest countries, families struggle to get the food they need because of several issues: lack of infrastructure like roads and storage facilities, frequent war and displacement, natural disaster, climate change, and chronic poverty.

 Many poverty-stricken families depend on their land and livestock for both food and income, leaving them vulnerable to natural disasters that can quickly strip them of their livelihoods.

-Drought — the result of climate change and increasingly unpredictable rainfall — has become one of the most common causes of food shortages in the world.
-It consistently causes crop failures, kills entire herds of livestock and dries up farmland in poor communities that have no other means to survive.
+Drought—as a result of climate change and increasingly unpredictable rainfall—has become one of the most common causes of food shortages in the world.
+It consistently causes crop failures, kills entire herds of livestock, and dries up farmland in poor communities that have no other means to survive.

 One-third of the food produced around the world is never consumed.

-In developing countries, so much food is wasted due to inadequate food production systems.
-Inefficient farming techniques, lack of post-harvest storage and management resources, and weak market connections are some of the factors responsible for significant food losses in these countries each year.
+So much food is wasted in developing countries due to inadequate food production systems.
+Some of the factors responsible for food losses include inefficient farming techniques, lack of post-harvest storage and management resources, and weak market connections.

 How does this affect their lives?